ddobric/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 **RESULT**
 - Due to the conversion of the input picture to fit the current model the input is also processed by VideoLibrary to the dimension of the training model.
 The scaled input image can also be found in the Run1ExperimentOutput/TEST/Predicted from (image name)/.
-- under the TEST/ directory, the log files after learning each video are recorded as saturatedAccuracyLog_(label)_(video name).
+- The log files after learning each video are also recorded as saturatedAccuracyLog_(label)_(video name) in the TEST/ directory.
 - The output Video has full length of the video.
-- The prediction sometimes forget the first video and due to entering the unstable state again.
+- The prediction sometimes forget the first video and enter unstable state again.
 This was mentioned in HPA above.
 The current way to cope with the phenomenom is comment out `cls.ClearState()` in declaration of HPA.
 - Prediction ends with rather high accuracy 89-93% recorded after learning of a video.
+- the output video will run from the predicted next frame from input frame to the end of the video then back to the input frame.

+For an review on output folder TEST after the learning one can refer to [SampleExperimentOutputTEST]()